Help us save our first 5 dogs. Donate NOW

 5.8 million

-pets enter shelters each year
+pets enter shelters each year30%

-are surrendered by owners
+are surrendered by owners597,000

 animals euthanized annually